 Adjusted Funds from Operations ("AFFO") is a term used as a non-IFRS financial measure by most Canadian real estate investment trusts but should not be considered as an alternative to net income, cash flow from operations, or any other measure prescribed under IFRS.
-Unlike RealPac, who considers AFFO to be a useful measure of net income, the Trust considers AFFO to be a useful measure of net income, the Trust considers AFFO to be a useful measure of cash available for distributions.
+Unlike RealPac, who considers AFFO to be a useful measure of net income, the Trust considers AFFO to be a useful measure of cash available for distributions.
 AFFO is calculated largely in accordance with the guidelines set out by RealPAC and is defined as FFO less adjustments for non-cash items such as straight-line rent, free rent and noncash interest expense as well as normalized capital expenditures, tenant inducements and leasing charges.
 However, under RealPAC, unit-based compensation expense is deducted for reporting AFFO, but the Trust adds back this expense.